BhavyaAICE/jt/SETUP.md

 ## Authentication System

-The application uses **Email/Password Authentication** via Supabase for secure access.
+The application uses **Magic Link Authentication** via Supabase for secure access.

-### Sign Up (Create Account)

-1. Go to the login page
-2. Click the "Sign Up" link/button
-3. Enter your email address and create a secure password
-4. Click "Sign Up"
-5. Your account is created and you're automatically signed in as a **customer**

 ### Sign In (Log In)

-1. Go to the login page
+1. Click the "Login" button in the navigation bar (a modal will appear)
-2. Enter your email and password
+2. Enter your email address
+3. Click "Continue"
+4. Check your email for a 6-digit verification code
+5. Enter the 6-digit code in the modal
-3. Click "Sign In"
+6. Click "Log In"
-4. You'll be redirected based on your role:
+7. You'll be redirected based on your role:
-   - **Customers** → Home page
+   - **Customers** → Stay on current page
    - **Admins** → Admin dashboard

+### Sign Out

+1. Click the "Sign Out" button in the navigation bar
+2. You'll be logged out and redirected to the home page

 ## Admin Account Setup

 ### Creating Your First Admin Account

-1. **Sign up as a regular customer first**
+1. **Sign in as a regular customer first**
-   - Go to login page
-   - Click "Sign Up"
+   - Click the "Login" button in the navigation bar
    - Enter your admin email (e.g., `admin@auroraservices.com`)
-   - Create a strong password
-   - Click "Sign Up"
+   - Click "Continue"
+   - Check your email for the 6-digit verification code
+   - Enter the code and click "Log In"
    - You're now logged in as a customer

 2. **Grant admin privileges in Supabase**